Every Friday – 12:00 Noon, MSB B.605

 For graduate student talks, three reviewers (two other students and a faculty moderator) are assigned to confer briefly with the speaker after the seminar.
 These discussion sessions are intended as constructive feedback on areas where the presentation was effective and on areas where changes might improve future presentations.
 Reviewers thus are encouraged to stay awake and take notes during the presentation!
 Reviewer worksheets are collected by the faculty moderator after the discussion session, but are not used for grading of student presentations.

 Please note that it’s the responsibility of the First Reviewer to give a brief introduction for graduate student speakers.
 Please contact the speaker in advance to get their cv to prepare the introduction.

 If a scheduling conflict arises, the assigned speaker (or reviewer) is responsible for arranging a substitute.
-Please contact Dr. Yang Xia with the name of an agreed substitute as far in advance as possible.
+Please contact Dr. Zheng Chen with the name of an agreed substitute as far in advance as possible.